oracle/dtrace-utils/doc/userguide/reference/dtrace_providers_dtrace.md

 None.
 </td></tr><tbody></table>
-If the actions that are taken in the `ERROR` probe cause an error, that error is silently dropped.
-The `ERROR` probe isn't recursively invoked.
+If the actions that are taken in the `dtrace:::ERROR` probe cause an error, that error is silently dropped.
+The `dtrace:::ERROR` probe isn't recursively invoked.

 ## dtrace Stability <a id="dt_ref_dtstability_prov">